rlk/fretboard/README.md

 `positionElement` is a 6-row, 16-column, 0-indexed 2D array that holds the DOM element for each selectable position on the fretboard diagram.

 `pitchElement` is a 12-element, 0-indexed array of lists that hold the DOM element for each table element associated with a given pitch.
 For example, element 0, which is tone C, lists the element at fret 3 on the A string, fret 1 on the B string, etc.

+### Explorer

+`degreeElement` is a 12-element, 0-indexed array of the DOM elements of the labels on the chord tone selector.